Victoria May, Baroness Plunket

 Victoria Alexandrina Muriel May, Baroness Plunket (17 May 1873 – 11 February 1968) was a nursing association founder and vicereine.

 After marrying William Lee Plunket, she moved to New Zealand and later the UK.
-Influenced by the health reformer Truby King, she gave her name to and was a patron of the Plunket Society founded by Truby King in New Zealand, offering free health services to mothers and children.
+Influenced by the health reformer Truby King, she gave her name to and was a patron of the Plunket Society founded by King in New Zealand, offering free health services to mothers and children.
 She was also a patron of the Mothercraft Training Society.

 Early life

 Victoria Alexandrina Hamilton-Temple-Blackwood was born in Ottawa, Canada, on 17 May 1873.
 She was the youngest daughter and second-youngest child of Frederick Hamilton-Temple-Blackwood.
 Her parents were part of the Anglo-Irish Protestant Ascendancy.

 Her older sister, Helen, was involved in nursing and nurses' rights as well as her other older sister, Hermione.

 She was baptised in Quebec and named after her godmother, Queen Victoria.
 Her godfather was John A. Macdonald, the first Prime Minister of Canada.
 Aged 5, she travelled to Ireland with her family.

 Blackwood arrived in New Zealand in 1904 but went back to the United Kingdom with her husband in 1910.